nnmer/azure-services-map/readme.md

   - &#10003; rewrite code with Vue.js only
   - &#10003; metadata structure update to keep more related important url's for services
   - &#10003; filter for availability of services in different regions
-  - &#9744; tacking of source doc pages changes for content maintenance purpose
+  - &#9744; tracking of source doc pages changes for content maintenance purpose

 ## Project setup
 ```